ABVenu/salcurriculum/S07/studentsNotes.md

 ---

-Here’s a concise **conclusion** for the session notes in bullet points:

----

 ### **Conclusion: Key Takeaways**

 - **Schema validations** in Mongoose ensure only clean, reliable, and expected data is stored in MongoDB.